-|Industry||Median Entry-Level Salary1||Mean Annual Salary2||Top 10 Percent3|
+|Industry||BLS Stats||Median Entry-Level Salary1||Mean Annual Salary2||Top 10 Percent3|

-NACE’s January 2014 Salary Survey
+NACE’s Salary Projections

 Bureau of Labor Statistics Occupational Outlook Handbook

-Check out this web page about jobs and careers for engineers: “Employment is projected to grow about as fast as the average for all occupations, although growth will vary by specialty; overall job opportunities for engineers are expected to be good.
+"Employment is projected to grow about as fast as the average for all occupations, although growth will vary by specialty; overall job opportunities for engineers are expected to be good.
 A bachelor's degree in engineering is required for most entry-level jobs, but some research positions may require a graduate degree.
 Starting salaries are among the highest of all college graduates."